Shamsipour Technical College: Campus

 The main campus of Shamsipour Technical and Vocational College was in Tehran, Iran.

-For entering into this college all the students needs to take a National Entrance Exam (Konkur) of Associate or Undergraduate.

 History

 The college was first founded in 1964 with the name Higher Institute of Accounting.
 The center was later renamed to Tehran Institute of Technology.
 At that time it was equipped with mainframe computers and Learning Resource Center and was administered under the supervision of American advisers from MIT university and by that time was named "American College".

 IEEE STVC Student Branch

 The student branch of the International Institute of Electrical and Electronics Engineers (IEEE) was established in this faculty under the name "STVC STUDENT BRANCH" on May 24, 2017, and on June 4, 2017, with the issuance of a license from the Iran Section, "IRAN SECTION" officially started its activities.
 In April 2024, after years of inactivity, the branch was reactivated.